Skip to content

 Physical performance evaluation (PPE)

-• an agility test
+• agility test

-• an abdominal strength rating (sit-up)
+• abdominal strength test (sit-up)

-• a grip strength test.
+• grip strength

 Read the Physical Performance Evaluation Fact Sheet.